Localized states in active fluids

-We employ the approach of spatial dynamics~\cite{kirchgassner1982, haragus2011} to elucidate the origin of LSs.
-The underlying mechanism directly implies the appearance of the LSs' internal structure.
-The approach consists of considering the stationary version of Eqs.~\eqref{eq:actin_mass_conservation}--\eqref{eq:nucleator_mass_conservation} by setting all time derivatives equal to zero and then interpreting the spatial coordinate $X$ as a (fictitious) time.
-We end up with eight coupled ordinary differential equations for the effective coordinates $(C, N_a, N_i, V)$ and their conjugated momenta $P_C = dC/dX$, $P_{a} = dN_a/dX$, $P_i = dN_i/dX$, $P_V = dV/dX$, Section II of Supplementary Material.
+To clarify the nature of LPs and spikes as well as the transition from one to the other, we employ spatial dynamics~\cite{kirchgassner1982, haragus2011}.
+That is, we consider the stationary version of Eqs.~\eqref{eq:actin_mass_conservation}--\eqref{eq:nucleator_mass_conservation_b} and interpret the spatial coordinate $X$ as a (fictitious) time.
+We end up with eight coupled ordinary differential equations for the effective coordinates $(C, N_a, N_i, V)$ and their effective conjugated momenta $P_C = dC/dX$, $P_{a} = dN_a/dX$, $P_i = dN_i/dX$, $P_V = dV/dX$, SM Sec.~II.
+The spatial dynamic system is reversible, \emph{i.e.}, symmetric for $(X, V) \to (-X, -V)$.